pudly/schmopera-hugo/content/articles/talking-with-singers-frederica-von-stade.md

 I've been singing from the time I was three.
 Singing has always been a great comfort.
 As a child I had a wild imagination and I was always creating little scenes.
 If I was playing with leaves, I would make pathways and roads.
 I was lucky to be a child towards the end of World War II when we didn't have television.
 We played and used our imaginations.
 Singing is an expression of joy.
 That's why I sing.
 I had a very joyful childhood.
 I spent all the summers with my grandmother in the full-on country in New Jersey, swimming, riding bikes, on farms.
 I adored my mom.
 She was incredible.

+>The whole question of Fach and what type of voice you have is like the subject of what kind of blond you are.

 To this day, even though I'm not always happy with the way my voice sounds, even at my age, I enjoy it.
 I'm working harder than I ever have because I have no timeline.
 I don't have to achieve anything.
 I'm starting to teach a little bit at the conservatory - interpretation, not voice.
 I need to stay on my game to know what the kids are going through and find ways to help them, to explain what has worked for me that might work for them.
 I sing all the time.
 People sometimes ask me on subways and trains to please be quiet because I'm singing.

 ### On Zwischenfach